kipcole9/money_sql/README.md

 The example below has three columns defined as `Money.Ecto.Composite.Type`.

 * `:payroll` will be cast as with the default currency `:JPY` if no currency field is provided.
-Note that if no `:default_currency` option is defined, the default currency will be derived from the currenc locale.
+Note that if no `:default_currency` option is defined, the default currency will be derived from the current locale or configured `:locale` option.

 * `:tax` is defined with the option `:fractional_digits`.
 This option will be applied when formatting `:tax` with `Money.to_string/2`